icopy-site/awesome/docs/awesome/awesome-cl.md

 ### Interfaces to other package managers

-* [cl-brewer](https://github.com/can3p/cl-brewer) - Homebrew formula builder for (command line) common lisp applications.
-Public domain.
+* [linux-packaging](https://gitlab.com/ralt/linux-packaging) - build .deb, .rpm or .pkg packages for your application with a single ASDF declaration.
+Uses fpm under the hood.
+[MIT][200].
 * [qldeb](https://github.com/ralt/qldeb) -  Quicklisp systems to debian packages, along with [deb-packager](https://github.com/ralt/deb-packager) (simply create a debian package by defining an s-expression) and an introductory [blog post](http://margaine.com/2015/12/22/quicklisp-packagecloud-debian-packages.html).
 Both [MIT][200].
 * [ql-to-deb](https://github.com/dimitri/ql-to-deb) -  Update cl-* debian packages from Quicklisp releases.
 WTFPL.
 * [dh-quicklisp-buildapp](https://github.com/ralt/dh-quicklisp-buildapp) - debhelper utility to let you compile your quicklisp-based Common Lisp code into a buildapp binary in a .deb with almost no effort.
 [MIT][200].
+* [cl-brewer](https://github.com/can3p/cl-brewer) - Homebrew formula builder for (command line) common lisp applications.
+Public domain.

 See also [asdf-sbcl](https://github.com/smashedtoatoms/asdf-sbcl), a plugin for the universal package manager.